Gabriella439/slides/regex/regex.md

 * Simulate all N starting states for each chunk to build a transition matrix
 * Combine all K transition matrices into a single transition matrix at the end

-The hard part is making this efficient when N is greater than the number of cores
+The hard part is making this efficient when N is greater than the number of core s

 # High-performance state transitions